 Where photographic reference was not available, locations were recreated in detail by Ramsey.
 For example, a good portion of the story’s events take place in Ramsey’s apartment on Van Duzer St, in Staten Island.
 Since the time of the story he and his family have moved out of the apartment, so there is no longer access.
 RAMSEY, who at one point in time planned to become an architect and studied perspective and blueprinting while at technical high school in his teens, created very detailed floor plans of this location which were used extensively in the recreation of the scenes.
 He also drew extensive schematics of where the cops would place themselves in his neighborhood. -From The Official Gofundme for this Project

 Plans for publication

 We are currently exploring a variety of options to have the final comic published and printed.
-We have made no final decisions yet, so if anyone has any ideas please contact us through the gofundme page or at firstname.lastname@example.org. -Ramsey Orta Graphic Novel
+We have made no final decisions yet, so if anyone has any ideas please contact us through at firstname.lastname@example.org. -Ramsey Orta Graphic Novel

 We want to thank everyone who has been writing, donating, and sending care packages.
 This has been really challenging, but you have helped build a support network that impacts Ramsey.

 We encourage all that have been supporting, to spread this gofundme and help make this graphic novel become a reality.
 And as always send letters and packages to

 Inmate Mailing Address: